Tony Ferraiolo, CPC

 Dru Levasseur is co-founder of the Jim Collins Foundation.
 For a decade, he served on the board as Vice-President.
 Under his leadership, along with Tony Ferraiolo, the Jim Collins Foundation provided 20 grants to transgender people in need.
 To learn more about the story of the foundation, its beginnings and impact, go to here.
 In an effort to bring greater attention to funding gaps for transgender communities and empower trans-led philanthropy initiatives, Dru currently serves as a working group member for Grantmakers United for Trans Communities.

 Dru is a highly sought-after keynote speaker and diversity, equity, and inclusion trainer for law firms, law schools, and Fortune 500 companies.
-In addition to leading the National LGBT Bar’s Lavender Law 365 coaching and consulting program, he regularly presents at conferences around the country, including Puerto Rico.
 A national and international media spokesperson, Dru has appeared in the New York Times, the Washington Post, Wall Street Journal, Associated Press, People Magazine, Self, Reuters, ABC, CBS, NBC, CNN, ABA Journal, Atlantic, Vice, Daily News, New York Post, USA Today, the Chicago Tribune, Fox News, NPR, Huffington Post, and was profiled in the Advocate and Vanguard Law Magazine.
 His leadership has been recognized through many honors and awards from institutions such as the National LGBT Bar Association, Inaugural “Trans 100,” City Bar of New York, Brooklyn Law School OUTLaws, and Connecticut TransAdvocacy Coalition.

-Dru received his bachelor’s degree magna cum laude in Women, Sexuality and Gender Studies from the University of Massachusetts, and his law degree from Western New England University School of Law.
+Dru is a 2021-2022 Wasserstein Public Interest Fellow at Harvard Law School, and graduated cum laude from the University of Massachusetts, Amherst.
+He earned his law degree in 2006 from Western New England University School of Law.
 He is admitted to practice in DC, NY, GA, and MA.
-Dru is a bereaved step-parent and lives with his partner, Rebekah Spicuglia, in Atlanta, GA after a decade in New York City.